Download the PHP package i3rror/lapi-response without Composer

 Basic Implementation

-To utilize this package, you'll need to use the APIResponseTrait in your controllers:
+To use this package, add the APIResponseTrait to your controllers:

 You have two implementation options: